The Origins of Irish Surnames

 Shea/ O’Shea

-Originally the Shea family was from Kerry, though they later branched out to Tipperary during the 12th century and Kilkenny by the 15th century.
+Originally, the Shea family was from Kerry, though they later branched out to Tipperary during the 12th century and Kilkenny by the 15th century.
 Sometimes modified to Shay.

 Irish spelling: Ó Séaghdha